BrokenShell/Fortuna/docs/algorithms.md

 ## Bulk generation

-Bulk APIs do not define a separate probability model.
+Bulk APIs use the scalar probability model.
 They validate one parameter set and repeat the same scalar native operation into a contiguous C++ buffer before converting the result to a Python list.

 The loop runs without the Python GIL.
 For stable Fortuna-owned algorithms, bulk and scalar calls on equivalent generators produce the same sequence and leave